neoclide/coc.nvim/issue.md

 ─── src/language-client/foldingRange.ts:26-29 ───
-[maintainability · low] Naming inconsistency: this field is singular `onDidChangeFoldingRange`, while the provider event it backs is plural `onDidChangeFoldingRanges` (see `onDidChangeFoldingRanges: eventEmitter.event` below, and the `FoldingRangeProvider` type).
+✅ resolved — shape field renamed to `onDidChangeFoldingRanges` to match the provider event [maintainability · low] Naming inconsistency: this field is singular `onDidChangeFoldingRange`, while the provider event it backs is plural `onDidChangeFoldingRanges` (see `onDidChangeFoldingRanges: eventEmitter.event` below, and the `FoldingRangeProvider` type).
 The same